 You can sometimes find pockets of compacted shells among the clay.
 These are the richest beds of Bracklesham age and contain the best fossils, such as fish remains.
 These appear as cream or white shelly material.
 Look out for hard concretions or nodules, which are packed with fossil shells.
 However, there is STRICTLY NO COLLECTING OR DIGGING allowed.

 The brook cuts through the Eocene aged clays, sands and silts of the Bracklesham Group (Lutetian) and the Barton Group (Lutetian – Priabonian).
 However, it is hard to separate distinctive beds, as most of these have been mixed up within the brook itself and the stratigraphy has been the subject of much argument!

 The eastern section of Latchmoor Brook can reveal abundant fossils, from time to time, within places in the sandy-greenish clay in the stream bed.
 The fossiliferous exposures are very patchy and lie about 2.6m below the land surface.

 This is a fairly safe area to visit, although you should be careful of any very boggy ground, especially during winter.
 During very wet periods, the site can become dangerous due to the mud.

 The brook is very muddy and you will certainly need Wellington boots.
 A trowel or a knife is also very handy and sample bags should be taken to take samples back home.
 Please note you will need permission from the forestry permission to collect.

-You will need to contact the Forestry Commission for permission to take samples from this site.
-In particular, note that DIGGING IS NOT PERMITTED AND MUST NOT BE CARRIED OUT UNDER ANY CIRCUMSTANCES.
+COLLECTING FOSSILS AND DIGGING IS NOT PERMITTED AND MUST NOT BE CARRIED OUT UNDER ANY CIRCUMSTANCES.